raghavagps/Pfeature/Standalone/Data/README.md

 ## Standalone Package of Pfeature
 ### Introduction:
 Pfeature is a standalone software package for computing wide range of protein and peptides features from their amino acid sequence.
-It has the following five major modules for computing protein features based on <br>1.
-Composition <br> ii).
-Binary profiles <br>
+It has the following five major modules for computing protein features based on <br>
+####
+1. Composition
+2. Binary profiles
+3.      change directory to Pfeature_win
 iii).
 Evolutionary information <br> iv).
 Structure <br> v).
 Pattern.
 We have developed number of forms of Pfeature that include: i) A web server that uses Pfeature functions via web interface from https://webs.iiitd.edu.in/raghava/pfeature/ ; ii) Standalone version of Pfeature;
 iii) Library of python for Pfeature and iv) Python scripts for computing features.